fhnishida/StarlinkAmazon/README.md

 1. Open the URL and You will see a directory listing of monthly GeoTIFF files.
 2. Download the monthly GeoTIFF files for **2017–2024**.
 3. Place all `.tif` files inside `datasets/chirts-era5/`.
-The expected filename pattern is `CHIRTS-ERA5.monthly_Tmax.YYYY.MM.tif`
+The expected filename pattern is `CHIRTS-ERA5.monthly_Tmax.YYYY.MM.tif`, where YYYY is a year and MM is a month.

 ---